IndhujaRavi/Portfolio/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Python
+  - MySQL
-  - JavaScript (ES6+)
+  - C
-  - HTML & (S)CSS
+  - C++
-  - React
+  - Java
-  - Vue
+  - R
-  - Node.js
+  - PHP
-  - WordPress
+  - HTML & CSS
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+I'm Indhuja, a computer science masters student based in San Jose, CA. I currently go to [San Jose State University](https://www.sjsu.edu) from where I will be graduating in May 2021.
+I enjoy optimizing solutions and aim to build applications that will create real impact in the world.
+I believe in incremental development and that a growth mindset is essential for well-made applications.

+ I am diligent and adaptive with an apetite for continuous learning.
+I see myself building intriguing applications that are fast, secure and customer-oriented.
+I am currently looking for co-ops and full-time opportunities for 2021.
+The following are some of my skills